nvega23/gravity-guy/README.md

 # Functionality & MVPs
 In Gravity Dash, players will be able to:
   - Start, pause, quit the game
-  - use the space-bar to jump from one platform to another.
+  - use W to jump from one platform to another.
-  - grab hearts to refill lives

 # In addition, this project will include:
   - moving from platform to platform
-  - avoiding oncoming trains
   - avoiding a black hole

 # theme
   - Game will take place in a subway station from earth to the moon.
   - reach the moon to beat the game!
   - the further you get, the harder the game will become.

  # Landing page

 <img width="1440" alt="splash" src="https://user-images.githubusercontent.com/93811834/220776881-83f7bfc4-64a9-4ce0-b3b6-918a4d2b025d.png">